Pale-Crusader/learning-journal/README.md

 - Learn from mistakes.
 - Remember though I don't know, it is merely I don't know _yet_.

+To summarize what the growth mindset is, essentially it is being willing to push past preconcieved limits you've set for yourself and embrace new thinking and pushing through difficulty.

 Below I am going to leave the GitHub markdown Definition page for future reference